jamiebrynes7/obsidian-todoist-plugin/README.md

 1. Download `main.js` and `manifest.json` from the [latest release](https://github.com/jamiebrynes7/obsidian-todoist-plugin/releases).
 2. Place this into your `${OBSIDIAN_VAULT}/.obsidian/plugin/todoist-sync` directory.
-3. Copy your [Todoist API token](https://todoist.com/prefs/integrations) into `.obsidian/todoist-token`.
-(If you are synchronizing your vault, I recommend ignoring this file for safety reasons).
+3. Open Obsidian and ensure that the Todoist plugin is enabled.
-4. Open Obsidian and ensure that the Todoist plugin is enabled.
+4. You should get a prompt asking for your [Todoist API token](https://todoist.com/prefs/integrations).
+(If not, you can enter this in the settings).
 5. Place a code block like the following in any note:
    ````markdown
    ```todoist